HOME > DESSERTS > WAFFLES & PANCAKES & CREPES

 Classic French Crêpes

 These simple crêpes are ideal for breakfast, brunch of dessert and every time they are a special treat.
-Serving ideas are endless, from whipped cream and some fresh fruits, Nuttella and hazelnuts, lemon curd or white chocolate ganache.
-You can just sprinkle them with some freshly grated lemon zest and you have amazing delicious dessert.
+Serving ideas are endless, from whipped cream with fresh berries, Nuttella and hazelnuts, melted white chocolate or homemade lemon curd.
+Sprinkle them with freshly squeezed lemon juice and finely grated lemon zest and you have bright spring dessert!

-Try also our recipe for the pumpkin crêpes, so flavourful and beautiful
+Try also our recipe for the pumpkin crêpes, treat with a winter vibe!

 Classic French crêpes are so easy to make